A conversation between my work colleague and I when I announced that I was going to try hypnotherapy for binge eating;

 Of course, things haven’t always gone to plan, and there have been times when I’ve wondered if any of this has helped at all, but those times have become less frequent.
 Something is working.

-If you would like to discuss how hypnotherapy can help you, please contact us on 01803 500300 for a no-obligation discussion.
+If you would like to discuss how hypnotherapy can help you, please contact us on 01803 500300 for a £10 only discussion.